Reform Acts: Reform Act 1867

 The Chartists campaigned from 1838 for a wider reform.
 The movement petered out in the 1850s, but achieved most of its demands in the longer run.
 Legislative bills were introduced by the Conservatives under the urging of the Liberals.
-The 1867/8 acts for England and Wales, Scotland, and Ireland extended the right to vote still further down the class ladder.
+The Representation of the People Act 1867 for England and Wales, and the Representation of the People (Scotland) Act 1868 and Representation of the People (Ireland) Act 1868 for Scotland and Ireland, extended the right to vote still further down the class ladder.
 In England and Wales, the reforms added just short of a million voters, including many workingmen, which doubled the electorate to almost two million.

 Like the Great Reform Act before it, the Second Reform Act also created major shock waves in contemporary British culture.
 In works such as Matthew Arnold's Culture and Anarchy and John Ruskin's The Crown of Wild Olive, contemporary authors debated whether the shift of power would create democracy that would, in turn, destroy high culture.

 Reform Act 1884

 A further Reform Bill was introduced in 1882 by the Liberals.
-The Conservative-dominated Lords passed it in 1884, opening the way for its royal proclamation, becoming the Third Reform Act.
+The Conservative-dominated Lords passed it in 1884, opening the way for its royal proclamation, becoming the Representation of the People Act 1884, the Third Reform Act.
 It was the first electoral reform act to apply to the United Kingdom as a whole.
 Only with this act did a majority of adult males gain the right to vote in parliamentary elections.
-Along with the Redistribution Act 1885, this tripled the electorate again, giving the vote to most agricultural labourers.
+Along with the Redistribution of Seats Act 1885, this tripled the electorate again, giving the vote to most agricultural labourers.
 (Women were still barred from voting.)

 1918, 1928 and 1969 Reform Acts

 By the end of the 19th century and in they early 20th century, voting was coming to be regarded as a right rather than the property of the privileged but the First World War delayed further reforms.
-After the War, women were granted voting rights with cross-party unanimity in the Act of 1918, the Fourth Reform Act, which enfranchised all men aged over 21 and women over 30.
-This last piece of gender discrimination was eliminated 10 years later by the Equal Franchise Act 1928, the Fifth Reform Act, passed by the Conservatives.
+After the War, women were granted voting rights with cross-party unanimity in the Representation of the People Act 1918, the Fourth Reform Act, which enfranchised all men aged over 21 and women over 30.
+This last piece of gender discrimination was eliminated 10 years later by the Representation of the People (Equal Franchise) Act 1928, the Fifth Reform Act, passed by the Conservatives.

-The voting age was lowered in 1969 by the Labour government in the Sixth Reform Act, making Britain the first major democratic nation to extend voting rights to all adults aged 18 or over.
+The voting age was lowered in 1969 by the Labour government in the Representation of the People Act 1969, the Sixth Reform Act, making Britain the first major democratic nation to extend voting rights to all adults aged 18 or over.